Jij-Inc/Playground/README.md

 2. Please Place `config.toml` in `quickstart directory`
 3. Please run the notebook

+## Notice
+`tutorial` directory currently contains old-version ones.
+It will be updated shortly.

 ## Contact
 For questions or feedback regarding this tutorial, please submit through GitHub Issues.